DaanDeMeyer/reproc/README.md

-- When converting the array of program arguments to a single string as required by the [CreateProcess](<https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425(v=vs.85).aspx>) function and when converting utf-8 strings to utf-16 (Windows native encoding).
+- When converting the array of program arguments to a single string as required by the [CreateProcess](<https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425(v=vs.85).aspx>) function.
-- When converting utf-8 strings to utf-16 (Windows only supports utf-16) for
+- When converting UTF-8 strings to UTF-16 (Windows Unicode functions take UTF-16
-  unicode.
+  strings as arguments).

-I have not found a way to avoid allocating memory while keeping a cross-platform api for POSIX and Windows.
-(Windows `CreateProcessW` requires a single utf-16 string of arguments delimited by spaces while POSIX `execvp` requires an array of utf-8 string arguments).
-Since process-lib's api takes process arguments as an array of utf-8 strings we have to allocate memory to convert the array into a single utf-16 string as required by Windows.
+I have not found a way to avoid allocating memory while keeping a uniform cross-platform API for both POSIX and Windows.
+(Windows `CreateProcessW` requires a single UTF-16 string of arguments delimited by spaces while POSIX `execvp` requires an array of UTF-8 string arguments).
+Since process-lib's API takes child process arguments as an array of UTF-8 strings we have to allocate memory to convert the array into a single UTF-16 string as required by Windows.

 process-lib uses the standard `malloc` and `free` functions to allocate and free memory.
 However, providing support for custom allocators should be